hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Boards are required to have a name and a description.
 They may have a shorthand identifier (such as /r9k/) that can be used in URLs.

+Boards can be configured to have limits on thread count, and post count per thread(in the form of restricting bumps after a certain number of posts).

 ### Board groups